 Rotating Panel Labor Force Surveys

 The data provided here are derived by harmonizing the individual-level responses in rotating panel labor force surveys conducted by governments around the world.
-These surveys track individuals for (at least) two consecutive quarters, allowing us to construct flows among employment statuses.
-Our current database includes 67 million observations from 42 countries with real GDP per capita ranging from 2,000 - 70,000.
+These surveys track individuals for (at least) two consecutive quarters, allowing us to construct flows between employment statuses.
+Our current database includes ~80 million observations from 49 countries with real GDP per capita ranging from 3,000 - 70,000.

 Micro data access:

-Unfortunately we are unable to provide the underlying micro data, due to agreements with various statistical agencies.
+Unfortunately we are unable to provide the underlying micro data due to agreements with various statistical agencies.
 If you are interested in accessing the micro data, see the Micro Data Availability page for more details.
-Most can be found online with a bit of searching.
+Most can be found online with a bit of searching, though the monetary and time costs vary by country.
 The underlying code to clean and harmonize the data is available on the Codes and Documentation page.

 Access to data not available on this page:

 Any requests for additional disaggregation can be made through the Requests page.
-We are happy to provide them, assuming we (1) have the data and (2) are allowed to under agreed-upon sharing rules.
-Requests that violate #2 will generally be narrow data cuts that decrease bin size to an unacceptably small level.
+We are happy to provide them assuming we (1) have the data and (2) are allowed to under agreed-upon sharing rules.
+Requests that violate #2 will generally be narrow data cuts that decrease cell size to an unacceptably small level.